wender/angular-simple-input-mask/README.md

 ***

-Way simple Angular directive to apply mask to input fields
+Way simple Angular directive to apply mask to input fields also with dynamic/multiple masks to the same field, which means that you can have different masks for different lengths of numbers

 Mask format uses 0
 Example: 0000-0000-0000-0000